MHickey2/Quiz-Lite/README.md

 #### Category and Difficulty Section: (Formerly a feature, but now outside project scope)

 When using the API, I wanted to introduce more interactivity and allow the user to search for questios based on their requirements.
 Initially these options would have been on the first page and based on their input they would be presented with the result of their chosen criteria.
 When the change was made to have one page, I devised these options would be available in modals.
 Each modal has radio buttons and the values would be used as literal strings in the fetch request.
 There have been issues integrating user input into the fetch request.
 The fetch request does have default settings and will, despite this fetch generic options and generic difficulty levels, so if these options can't be utilised in this iteration, the hope is to fix this issue and allow users more control over the quiz options in the future.
-These options are now optional, but will be removed if issue is not resolved.
 (See images below).

 <br/>